mk12/sicp/docs/lecture.md

 Another way of controlling complexity is to choose a new design language (a domain-specific language, or DSL) that will highlight different aspects of the system.
 It will emphasize some kinds of details and suppress others.
 This is the technology for building new computer languages.

-The process of interpreting Lisp in Lisp is like a giant wheel of two processes, apply and eval, which sort of constantly reduce expressions to each other.
+The process of interpreting Lisp in Lisp is like a giant wheel of two processes, `apply` and `eval`, which reduce expressions to each other.
 Very magical.

-- apply/eval
+- `apply` and `eval`
 - logical programming
 - register machines